red4golf/PNWExplorerV4/florida-conversion/replit-florida.md

 ## Overview

 This is a full-stack web application that allows users to explore historical locations throughout Florida through an interactive map and detailed location information.
-The application supports user-submitted locations, photo galleries, and administrative approval workflows for maintaining content quality.
+Starting with 8 premium historical sites from St. Augustine to the Sebastian Inlet/Malabar area, the application features comprehensive stories, enhanced audio capabilities, and ready-to-monetize book recommendations.
+The platform supports user-submitted locations, photo galleries, and administrative approval workflows for maintaining content quality.

 ## Geographic Coverage